 6. Use Leave-In Products

-Another alternative to leave-in conditioner is hair cream.
+Another alternative to a leave-in conditioner is hair cream.
 It is an effective substitute for a leave-in conditioner because it's applied to dry hair as needed.
-This means that you can keep it in your bag and apply it throughout the day to tame frizz.
+This means you can keep it in your bag and apply it throughout the day to tame frizz.

 7. Give Your Curls Some Love